| |||||||

 Jef Maynard.

 Joel Hodgson: Yeah, they changed, you know.
-We went in and fixed them
+We went in and fixed them up, you know, we upgraded them so they looked a little crisper.

 In episode 205, Servo gets a haircut; he wears this new head (another